Divorce is sad, unpleasant and often lonely. It’s an extremely difficult

 The agent can have broad legal authority or limited authority to make

-legal decisions about the principal's property, and finances.
-If you
+legal decisions about the principal's property, finances or medical

-don’t have one, you should consider having one drafted.
-If you are
+care.
+If you don’t have one, you should consider having one drafted.

 called a “last will and testament,” is a document that states